mtsanaissi/CastingManager/README.md

 - **Real-time Status**: Connection state updates with visual indicators
 - **Error Handling**: Clear error messages with retry options
 - **Background Monitoring**: Automatic detection of connection drops
+- **Permission Awareness**: The UI now surfaces when screen-capture permission or capability checks fail so you can fix the Windows privacy toggle without digging through logs

 ### Automatic Retry Behavior
 - Once you select a receiver (either from the built-in Cast picker or the device list) the app now keeps issuing connection attempts until Windows reports a successful casting session.